 What income is exempt from tax in South Africa?

-The system is designed in a way that any person who is not up to the age of 65 years and any amount made that is not up to R23,800 per annum would be exempted from an income levy.
+The system is designed in a way that any person who is above the age of 65 years and any amount made that is not up to R23,800 per annum would be exempted from an income levy.
 At the same time, any person who is more than 65 years of age and makes as much as R34,500 in a year in South Africa will also enjoy an exemption.

 In the same vein, non-residents who are not physically present in South Africa for a minimum of 183 days in a year before there is an accruement in their interest will be exempted from paying any income tariff.
 But then, it should be noted that the exemption can only be possible if the interest-bearing debt has no valid connection to a specified place of business within the country.

 Do you pay tax on dividends in South Africa?

 Anybody who receives dividends from South African companies will not pay income but dividends tariff, which is a 20% rate withheld by entities that pay dividends to individuals.
 However, South African residents who receive bonuses from companies that are listed and have their properties regulated (REITs) are subjected to paying a levy.

 Moreover, any shareholding bonuses that are not up to 10% that people receive from foreign companies will be taxed at the rate of 20% maximum.
 Additionally, deductions are not permitted for expenditure to produce foreign dividends.

 The latest tax brackets South Africa released are all-encompassing, and it is explicit enough to encourage everyone within the bracket to carry out their civic duties.
 However, in case you need anything clarified as touching the payment, you can visit any office of the South African Revenue Service (SARS) that is close to you.